Santa Clara High School (Santa Clara, California): History

 In 1872, Santa Clara High School opened in the downtown area on the same property as the Santa Clara Grammar School.
 In 1905, the board of education oversaw the construction of a new building at a different site, and the high school moved the following year.

 In 1981, rival Buchser High School closed, and Santa Clara High School moved to its campus.
 (Note: The former site of Santa Clara High School was repurposed as Buchser Middle School.)
 Because of the influx of former Buchser students into the Santa Clara student body, the school changed its mascot, logo, and yearbook name.

 Santa Clara High shares a longstanding rivalry with crosstown Wilcox High School.

 Swimming

 San Jose State University Alumnus George Haines formed the Santa Clara Swim Club on campus in 1950.
 By 1960, seven swimmers from the club had qualified for the Olympics.
 The success of the club attracted swimmers to the high school.
 As a result of the club, the original Santa Clara High School was responsible for assembling the most Olympic gold medalists from a single high school.

+Student Activities

+FIRST Robotics

+Santa Clara High School is home to multiple FIRST Tech Challenge teams.

+Science Fair

+There are a notable number of Science Fair winners from Santa Clara High, at the local, state, and international level.

+Rig Saini placed 2nd in the Biomedical Engineering category at the International Science and Engineering Fair (ISEF) in 2026, while Gauri Todur placed 3rd in the Physics and Astronomy category in 2024.